Important DACA Update

 - Learn More About How Immigration Policy Impacts Children

 In a June 26, 2018 ruling, the U.S. Supreme Court upheld the travel ban issued by the White House in October 2017.
 The ban restricts indefinitely travel for people from Chad, Iran, Libya, North Korea, Somalia, Syria, and Yemen, as well as increased vetting of citizens of Iraq and some Venezuelans.
-These restrictions are set to take effect on Oct.
+These restrictions took effect on Oct.
 18, 2017.

 Students with questions are encouraged to reach out to the contacts listed below.

 On April 24, 2018 a judge with the federal court for the District of Columbia ordered that the Deferred Action for Childhood Arrivals (DACA) policy operate under the same terms as it did before the White House rescinded the policy on Sept.
 5, 2017.
 The ruling was the third in recent months against the Trump administration’s rollback of DACA.
 Federal judges in Brooklyn and in San Francisco each issued injunctions ordering that the program remain in place.

 Under the terms of this most recent order, U.S. Customs and Immigration Services (USCIS) will continue to process DACA renewals.
 The court also ordered that USCIS begin accepting new applications for DACA.
 The order to fully restore DACA will take effect after a 90-day waiting period, unless the Department of Homeland Security provides new and compelling arguments for terminating the program.